AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 ## Presheaf Refimenent {#sec:presheaf-refinement}

-For soundness, one might be tempted to try directly defining another logical relation, and proceeding similarly as in the previous section.
+For soundness, one might be tempted to try directly defining another logical relation, and proceeding similarly as in the previous \secname\.
 That approach would fall short.
 The reason is that at some point one has to prove naturality for evaluation, quoting and unquoting, i. e. that they commute with embeddings.

 ~~~{.agda}
     Tmᴺ-nat : ∀ t σ Γᴺ → Tmᴺ t (Conᴺₑ σ Γᴺ) ≡ Tyᴺₑ σ (Tmᴺ t Γᴺ)